 - Motivating and appreciating Civil Service officials' labour and efforts.

 - The central government uses this chance to assess the functioning of several civil service departments.

-On this day, the Prime Minister of India honours nearly all officers of the central and state governments for their outstanding contributions to public administration.
+- On this day, the Prime Minister of India honours nearly all officers of the central and state governments for their outstanding contributions to public administration.

 FAQs on Civil Service Day

-Q.1) When is the National Civil Service Day celebrated?
+Q1.
+When is Civil Service Day celebrated?